KillianLynch/local-lab-dev/19c cloud world/adb-provision/adb-provision.md

     ![Show Autonomous Database](images/adb-available-freetier.png)

-You may now *proceed to the next lab*.
+You may  *proceed to the next lab*.

 ## Task 3: Create the Lab User
 1. After your Autonomous Database has finished provisioning, click on the **Database Actions** button located at the top of the screen.